altexdim/sourcemod-plugin-gungame/README.txt

         need stats to run the handicap.
 I just do not want to run gungame_stats at all because I use hlstatsx.
 The extra processing for top10 etc is not necessary.

+    * What about saving some index or ID of weapon entity on actions when this entity changes and then just remove it on player death?
+It's only my first idea I don't know too much about it now.
+Oh, I think that all kinds of grenades should be excluded from the process.
+There are a lot of gg maps where authors put some extra nades and this will remove it.

     ----====----==== Normal priority list ----====----====

     + Feature request: